kube-burner/kube-burner/README.md

 | measurements     | List of measurements.
 Detailed in the [measurements section](#Measurements)                                   | List    | -              | []          |
 | indexerConfig    | Holds the indexer configuration.
 Detailed in the [indexers section](#Indexers)                                | Object  | -              | -           |

-* jobs: This section contains a list of jobs that `kube-burner` wil execute.
+* jobs: This section contains a list of jobs that `kube-burner` will execute.
 Each job can hold the following parameters.

 | Option               | Description                                                                      | Type    | Example  | Default |
 |----------------------|----------------------------------------------------------------------------------|---------|----------|---------|